 The marketplace is currently seeing an all-time high of women-led businesses.
 Among these, a staggering 99.9% are classified as small business ventures, meaning they employ 500 people or less.

-Small business have long been proven to be economically beneficial to communities.
+Small businesses have long been proven to be economically beneficial to communities.
 About 63% of new jobs created from 1993-2013 were in the small business sector, which makes up nearly three-quarters of all U.S. businesses!
 And we’ve seen how a little encouragement can go a long way with emerging women’s organizations.

 The New York Times recently shared a story about the Thorns, a professional women’s soccer team out of Portland, Oregon.
 The article, “A Blueprint for Women’s Sports Success.
 But Can It Be Copied?” shares how the team draws an average of 17,653 fans per game—more than half of the teams in the NBA.
 The article goes on to dissect what made it possible for the Thorns to build a massive, enthusiastic fan-base: